-The Acer XF252Q features a newer-generation 240Hz TN panel which boasts a faster response time speed of 0.3ms as opposed to the 1ms standard.
+The Acer XF252Q features a 240Hz TN panel that boasts a fast response time speed of 0.3ms!

 But that’s not all.
-The Acer XF252Q also packs a bunch of useful gaming features such as FreeSync and Motion Blur Reduction and offers premium design and connectivity options while being very appealingly priced.
+The Acer XF252Q also packs a bunch of useful gaming features, such as FreeSync and Motion Blur Reduction, and offers premium design and connectivity options.

 Note that the Acer Nitro XF252Q is also referred to as Acer XF252QX (or XF252Q X) as it’s full model name is Acer XF252Q Xbmiiprzx.

 The monitor is based on a newer version of the 24.5″ 240Hz TN panel by AU Optronics, which increases the pixel response time speed from the standard 1ms GtG (gray to gray) to 0.5ms GtG.

 Acer claims to have further tweaked the response time to 0.3ms, but these measurements are always exaggerated and should be taken with reservation.
 More on that later.

 Apart from the faster response time, the upgraded panel has all the same specifications as the previous variants found in popular 240Hz models, such as the Acer XF250Q, the Dell AW2518HF, and the BenQ XL2540.

 You get the same 160°/170° narrow viewing angles, 1,000:1 contrast, 400-nit peak brightness, 1080p resolution, and 8-bit color depth with 16.7 million colors and ~100% sRGB color gamut.

 The Acer XF252Q 240Hz gaming monitor does also bring HDR10 support to the table, but since it lacks proper color gamut and contrast ratio, HDR is just software-emulated, meaning that you can pretty much ignore it.